rupanjanam/demo_landingzone/contoso/deployment_commands.md

 ```

-NOTE -> The following steps must be executed from the private vnet (jumbox, vpn, line of sight)s
+NOTE -> The following steps must be executed from the private vnet (jumbox, vpn, line of sight)s.
+This is because we deployed a private AKS cluster, to access the cluster we need to access through the jumpbox.
+However, if the cluster deployed is private, you can continue to run the next commands from the current VM environment itself.

-#### AKS Secure Baseline
+### AKS Secure Baseline

 ```bash